-- 17 EFRAG welcomes the IASB's efforts to clarify the principles in IAS 32 on the fixed-for-fixed condition for derivatives on own equity as currently this is one of the main sources of accounting challenges to solve.
+- to condition to particular for derivatives on own equity as currently this is one of the main sources of accounting challenges to solve.
 As there is limited guidance in IAS 32 on the fixed-for-fixed condition, various questions have arisen on how requirements in IAS 32 should be interpreted and applied in practice (e.g., adjustment clauses that alter the conversion ratio to prevent dilution).
-This lack of clarity has also led to diversity in practice. - In general, EFRAG supports the IASB's proposed foundation principle and adjustment principles as the clarifications proposed by the IASB would improve consistency and are fairly aligned with current practice.
+This lack of clarity has also led to diversity in practice. - 1118 In general, EFRAG supports the IASB's proposed foundation principle and adjustment principles as the clarifications proposed by the IASB would improve consistency and are fairly aligned with current practice.